 Find out further information on other local health services across North Wales including Pharmacies and self-care, Minor Injury Units, Emergency Dental Service and Mental Health support.

 DUE TO THE ONGOING CORONAVIRUS PANDEMIC FOR PATIENT SAFETY WE ARE HAVING TO CHANGE THE WAY WE OFFER PATIENT CARE.
 THE DOORS WILL NOT BE OPEN AT 8.25AM AS THEY USUALLY WOULD.

 Your care will be reviewed by a clinician and dealt with appropriately.
-This is likely to continue for the next two weeks until such times we are notified we can return to normal working arrangements.
+This is likely to continue until such times we are notified we can return to normal working arrangements.